byuccl/dac_sdc_2022/_labs/lab_2.md

 ### Command-line Interface (CLI)

-Instead of proving the action and text one at a time (e.g., `./tcp_client reverse "hello world"`), your program will now accept a file name as the only argument.
+Instead of providing the action and text one at a time (e.g., `./tcp_client reverse "hello world"`), your program will now accept a file name as the only argument.
 This file will contain a list of actions and text, separated by newlines.
 For example, to run the client with `input.txt` as the input file,

 ```
 ./tcp_client input.txt